CentOS/container-index/README.md

 # How it works?

-The ``index.d`` directory in this git repository contains yaml formatted files with lists of all container applicatons included in the pipeline.
+The [index.d](https://github.com/CentOS/container-index/tree/master/index.d) directory in this git repository contains yaml formatted files with lists of all container applicatons included in the pipeline.
 In order to have your container application be included, tested and delivered via the Community Pipeline, it must be listed in this index.
-We are making resources behind the pipeline available to anyone on the internet who wishes to use them, provided what they are doing isnt illegal and is licensed in a way to be open source compatible.
+We are making resources behind the pipeline available to anyone on the internet who wishes to use them, provided what they are doing is not illegal and is licensed in a way to be open source compatible.
 Note that the pipeline, its contents, all build and post build artifacts as well as delivery destinations should be considered publicly available.

-The index.d files are processed hourly, so new inclusions will be picked up fairly quickly.
+The index.d files are processed frequently, so new inclusions will be picked up fairly quickly.
 Once in the system, we will poll your git repository for changes every hour and initiate build runs as needed.
 Details for the build are included in the cccp.yml file that is hosted inside your git repo.
-Metadata from this file can be used to control the build, request changes to the delivery parth, opt-in or out of the testing options available, etc.
+Metadata from this file can be used to control the build, request changes to the delivery path, opt-in or out of the testing options available, etc.

 ## The *index.d* Directory